 There are 2 levels of program mode, CLIENT mode and INSTALLER mode.
 Normally the installer will give you access to the CLIENT mode so you can add, delete, or change the user codes.
-If you request it your installer can provide you with access to the INSTALLER mode as well.
-In CLIENT mode you can program up to 50 individual User Codes that may be from 1-6 digits in length.
-Each of the 50 Users can be assigned NO access, LIMITED access or FULL access to CLIENT mode.
-A User with FULL access can change all access codes, change the panel time & date, change the telephone numbers, answer an in-coming call for remote PC access, print the event buffer to a serial printer and initiate Walk-test mode.
+At your request, your installer can provide you with access to the INSTALLER mode as well.
+In CLIENT mode you can program up to 10 individual User Codes that may be from 1-6 digits in length.
+Each of the 10 Users can be assigned NO access, LIMITED access or FULL access to CLIENT mode.
+The level of access is tailored by the installer.
+Full access allows the User to display and change all access codes, change the panel time & date, change telephone numbers and initiate Walk-test mode.
 All of these things can be explained in detail by your installer.